Trusted WordPress tutorials, when you need them most.

 That’s it!
 This user will no longer have Super Admin access.
 They’ll still be able to manage their assigned site(s) if they have individual roles set there.

 Note: Be careful not to remove Super Admin access from all users.
-You should always have at least one trusted person with full control of the network.
+You should always have at least one trusted person with complete control of the network.

 Troubleshooting Super Admin Setup (Common Issues)